Upper School Programs & Courses

 Advanced Studies: Roman Literature of the Golden Age (11, 12)

 AP Spanish Language (9, 10, 11, 12)

 |Science||3 years laboratory sciences with no repeat|

-|Arts||1 year fulfilled through the Design Arts and Sciences or Performing Arts Program
+|Arts||1 year fulfilled through the Art and Design or Performing Arts Program

 |World Language||3 consecutive years of the same language|

 Wellness 9 (full year); Wellness 10 (one semester), Integrative Health (one semester)

 Upper School Signature Programs

 The Upper School at MBS features an ever-evolving group of Signature Programs built upon forward-thinking academic research.